Ahmed-AG/hackerbot/README.md

 # hackerbot - POC
-An AI-CyberSecurity Bot Based on OpenAI's Models
-I am training hackerbot on various cyber security skills
+An AI-CyberSecurity Bot Based on OpenAI's Models. hackerbot is being trained to do various cybr security tasks

 ## Skills
 Skill | Tools | Status |